- About Us

 - Contact Us

 Under the Fair Labor Standards Act (FLSA), your employer is not required to give you meal and rest breaks.
-However, many state laws require employers to give their employees breaks.
+However, many state laws require employers to give their employees lunch and breaks.
 Regardless, it is customary for employers to give their employees meal and rest breaks periodically during any particular shift.